kingarawana/fruity-api/README.md

 ## Description

-This API allows you to create, move, delete, and list directories.
+This REST API allows you to create, move, delete, and list directories.

+It uses a Tree data structure to store directory structure and names.

 ## Setup